 Group 1 - Distance - 30-50km (18-30 miles), Average Speed - 20km/h (12mph)

 Group 2 - Distance - 50k-100k (30-60 miles), Average Speed - 25km/h (15mph)

 Please note that our CSR rides are NOT coached or managed in any way and you join them accepting full responsibility for your ride and have reviewed our ride Rules of the Road.

-(from April) – Every Tuesday at 19.00 from the Angel Pub, Portsmouth Road, Thames Ditton, KT7 0AU.
+(from April-September) – Every Tuesday at 19.00 from the Angel Pub, Portsmouth Road, Thames Ditton, KT7 0AU.
 Free to members.

 Group 1 - 30km (18 miles), 25km/h (15mph)